GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/10.Mourn-for-the-Slain/docs.md

 ---
+title: |
-title: 750.
-Mourn for the Slain
+    750. Mourn for the Slain - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 750.
+Mourn for the Slain.
+Mourn for the thousands slain, The youthful and the strong, Mourn for the wine-cup's fearful reign, And the deluded throng.
+    keywords:  |
-    keywords: Christ in Song, Mourn for the Slain, Mourn for the thousands slain,
+        Christ in Song, adventhymnals, advent hymnals, Mourn for the Slain, Mourn for the thousands slain.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 750. MOURN FOR THE SLAIN
+####  Christ in Song,

 ```txt
 1.